geeksforsocialchange/PlaceCal/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug
-about: Create a report to help us improve
+about: Create a bug report
+title: "[Bug]: "
+labels: bug
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
+## Description

+What were you doing?
-Steps to reproduce the behavior:
+## Steps to reproduce
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+1. What you did first
+1. What you did next

-A clear and concise description of what you expected to happen.
+## What you expected to happen

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+What would you like to happen instead?
+## Platform (if relevant)

+What device and browser were you using?